KevinRSX/learning-notes/course-notes/CS3402/3402notes.md

 (SELECT DISTINCT Pnumber
  FROM EMPLOYEE, PROJECT, DEPARTMENT
  WHERE Dnumber = Dno AND Mgr_ssn = Ssn AND Lname = 'Smith');

 ```

-SQL has provides corresponding multiset operations: UNION ALL, EXCEPT ALL, INTERSECT ALL, whose results are multisets so that duplicates are not eliminated.
+SQL has provided corresponding multiset operations: UNION ALL, EXCEPT ALL, INTERSECT ALL, whose results are multisets so that duplicates are not eliminated.